 A year later, he was promoted to a reporting position for the Topeka Daily Capital and Topeka State Journal.

-After reporting for the Topeka newspapers, he left in 1977 to serve as editor of another Stauffer newspaper in Nevada, Mo., The Daily Mail, and then in the spring of 1979 was tabbed by Bronson as one of the first two journalists named to the Stauffer management training program under Grand Island (Neb.)
+After reporting for the Topeka newspapers, he left in 1977 to serve as editor of another Stauffer newspaper in Nevada, Mo., The Daily Mail, and then in the spring of 1979 was tabbed by Bronson as one of the first two journalists named to the Stauffer management training program.
+He trained under Grand Island (Neb.)
 Daily Independent publisher David Beliles.

 He has considered Ken Bronson and David Beliles as his most significant newspaper mentors.